Bulk viscosity from Urca processes: $npe\mu$ matter in the neutrino-transparent regime: Numerical results

 In the following, we first focus on the DDME2 density functional model (which does not reach the low-temperature Urca threshold at any density) and discuss first the low-temperature regime which is followed by a discussion of the high-temperature regime.
 At low temperatures, where $\lambda_iA_j\ll\omega$, we have $n_1/n_2, d_1, d_2\sim \lambda_i A_j\ll \omega^2$, and the bulk viscosity is given by $\zeta\simeq n_2/\omega^2=(\lambda_e C_1^2 +\lambda_\mu C_2^2)/\omega^2=\zeta_e+\zeta_\mu$~\cite{Haensel2000}.
 In this regime $\zeta_\mu$ is much smaller than $\zeta_e$, therefore the bulk viscosity of $npe\mu$ matter practically coincides with that of $npe$ matter.
 As shown above, in the case of DDME2 model the muons should be neglected in the evaluation of the bulk viscosity in the low-temperature sector, where all muonic processes are suppressed compared to the electronic Urca processes.
 However, because $\zeta_\mu\ll \zeta_e$ in this regime, the muonic contribution automatically drops, therefore the bulk viscosity of $npe\mu$ matter in the whole regime can be computed from Eq.~\eqref{eq:zeta_slow}.

 At high temperatures, where equilibration is fast compared to the oscillation frequency, $\lambda_iA_j\gg\omega$, we approach the low-frequency limit where the bulk viscosity becomes frequency-independent and is equal to $\zeta = n_1/d_1^2\sim 1/\lambda_i$ which decreases with the temperature.
 In this regime, the bulk viscosity of $npe\mu$ matter exceeds the bulk viscosity of $npe$ matter by factors between 2.5 and 8 for the model DDME2.
 At intermediate temperatures, where $\lambda_i A_j\approx T$, the bulk viscosity obtains a maximum.
-However, as the quantities $n_1/n_2, d_1$ and $d_2$ reach their maxima at slightly different temperatures, see Fig.~\ref{fig:num_denom}, there is a broadened maximum or a double-peak structure in the temperature dependence of $\zeta$, which is clearly pronounced at density $n_B=n_0$.
+However, as the quantities $n_1/n_2, d_1$ and $d_2$ reach their maxima at slightly different temperatures, see Fig.~\ref{fig:num_denom}, there is a broadened maximum or a ``flattened" structure in the temperature dependence of $\zeta$, which is clearly pronounced at density $n_B=n_0$, see left panels of Figs.~\ref{fig:zeta_slow_temp_DDME2} and \ref{fig:zeta_slow_temp_NL3}.
 The maximum of the bulk viscosity of $npe\mu$ matter is located at a slightly higher temperature as compared to the bulk viscosity of $npe$ matter.

 In the case of NL3 model, the effect of the inclusion of muons on the bulk viscosity below the direct Urca threshold is the same as in the case of DDME2 model: muons enhance $\zeta$ by up to a factor of 3 at temperatures above the maximum, whereas they almost do not affect the bulk viscosity below the maximum.
 At densities $n_B=3n_0$ and $n_B=5n_0$, which are above the threshold, the electronic and muonic Urca rates are almost equal, see Figs.~\ref{fig:Gamma12_e_NL3} and \ref{fig:Gamma12_mu}, resulting in almost equal contributions of electrons and muons to the bulk viscosity.
 Thus, to the left side of the maximum, where the bulk viscosity is proportional to the reaction rates, see Eq.~\eqref{eq:zeta_slow2}, we have $\zeta\simeq \zeta_e+\zeta_\mu\simeq 2\zeta_e$.
 At higher temperatures, the total bulk viscosity is slightly smaller than that of $npe$ matter.
 Note also that above the direct Urca threshold, the inclusion of muons moves the location of the resonant maximum to smaller temperatures, whereas below the threshold the location of the maximum remains nearly unchanged.